bunnydeviloper/cs10/Udacity/8-front-end-app/002-refactoring.md

 * however, every organization has legacy code (code that has been there for forever), so we need to make these code up-to-date

 ### Interview with Nic
+* Refactoring: a process in which you take a piece of code, and make it more readable, more maintainable without changing its functionality.
+  * breakup large or complicated functions without changing the way they are accessed by the outside world

 ### Interview with Jacques

 ### Refactor Spaghetti code
 ### Repository for attendance app
 ### Quiz: what method did you use?